pgraft blog header

 pgraft_get_leader()

-Get the node ID of the current leader.
+-- Get the current leader's node ID

 SELECT pgraft_get_leader();